Logo of Italy-America Certified Language Services, providing certified translations and bilingual assistance in Florence and Tuscany.

 English to Italian sworn translations with 16 euro revenue stamps being prepared for court appointment in Tuscany.

-We swear to the accuracy and completeness of every translation before the Court of Florence.
-These court-certified translations are officially accepted by Italian consulates worldwide, Italian universities and academic institutions, public offices, and businesses throughout Italy.
+Our court-certified translations are officially accepted by Italian consulates worldwide, Italian city halls, academic institutions, public offices, and businesses throughout Italy.

-Do you need English to Italian to consulate-ready sworn translations?
+Do you need an English to Italian certified translation (traduzione giurata)?

 A Certificate of Accuracy that is attached to our with certified translations for the U.S. and is required by USCIS as well as by most academic institutions.